Brush Mitigation Information

 Fire Marshal Teeple with your weekly wildfire mitigation brush removal update 🔥🌿

 Last year’s updates were such a hit, we’re bringing them back!
-Catch our Monday story updates each week for progress, reminders, and a behind-the-scenes look at the work helping keep our community safer.
+Catch our Monday story updates each week for progress, reminders, and a behind-the-scenes look at the work helping keep our community safer. #community

 Fire Marshal Teeple with Monday Update(s)